Fuzzball Documentation

 $ fuzzball volume provisioner remove my-old-provisioner --ignore-volumes

---ignore-volumes requires organization owner privileges.
-It will be rejected if any volumes are currently in use by running workflows.
+--ignore-volumes is rejected if any of the provisioner’s volumes are currently in use by running workflows.
+Stop those workflows before removing the provisioner.

 To skip the confirmation prompt (for example, in scripts), combine with -y: